ShoeBox-Electronics/Sole-OS/docs/address_map.md

 All blocks are listed out below in comments so we know what has been broadly allocated to what.
 Pages are defined only when there's at least one decleration on the page so it's incredibly clear what pages are in use or not while also keeping the bloat down.

-When you define an address you also write a comment inline with the declaration saying what's using that address (usually a library or a chip), what it is, and how big it is (if it's a start pointer).
+When you define an address you also write a comment inline with the declaration saying what's using that address (usually a library or a chip), what it is, and how many bytes it takes up.
 I'm also forcing myself to put the name of the lib or chip using the address at the beginning of the address declaration, so it's doubly-clear what's using it.
 Maybe that's overkill.

 So an example declaration would be:
 `LIBNAME_USECASE  = $XXXX ; LIBNAME  ; My use case for this address ; Y bytes (if it's a start pointer)`